tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 * *priority* refers to the ticket priority (Urgent, Low, ect)
 * *impact* and *urgency* can set priority via the SLA priority matrix
 * *status* refers to the ticket status (New, In Progress, etc)
+* *group* refers to the group the ticket will be put in
-* *department/group* refers to the department/group the ticket will be put in
+* *department* refers to the department the ticket will be put in
 * *message* refers to the message the client typed when making the ticket
 * *subject* refers to the ticket title
 * *append* refers to the information appended to the HDB report